donglai96/EER_LAPD/README.md

 ## To do

 - [x] read the data and get the orignial data
     - [x] Step 1.
-Create the function for read the data
+Create a easier function for read the data
+    - [ ] Step 2.
+Wave analysis, remember to filter low frequency
+    - [ ] Step 3. plot the data